 Water is eternal.
 As long as there has been the earth, there has been water.
-Similarly, the debate over bottled water vs tap water seems to have lasted forever.
+Similarly, the debate over what water is best seems to have lasted forever.

 Although many people claim that bottled water is better for you, other advocates argue that bottled water is expensive, bad for the environment, and unnecessary.
-Particularly when compared to investing in a filter for your tap water.
+This is particularly true when compared with investing in a filter for your tap water.

-To understand what kind of water you should be drinking, you first need to understand what is involved in each kind of water.
+To understand what kind of water you should be drinking, you first need to understand what different kinds of water are.
 The differences often aren't so stark.
 A large portion of bottled water has been repurposed tap water.

 Across most of the U.S., tap water is very safe to drink.
 (Notable exceptions include Flint, Michigan, and Newark, where water has been contaminated with lead.)

 In urban and suburban areas, you can rely on city water because it is regularly treated and tested so that it meets a certain standard of safety.
 By international standards, the water your local municipalities provide is safe, healthy, and it’s good quality.

-In rural areas, however, it is a little more complicated.
-Water that comes from wells hasn't undergone the same treatment process and so isn't safe for people with compromised immune systems.
-A report by the Natural Resources Defense Council found that people living in small, rural areas are at greatest risk in the United States from drinking contaminated tap water.
+A report by the Natural Resources Defense Council found that people living in small, rural areas are at the greatest risk in the U.S. of drinking contaminated tap water.
+In places like these, bottled water is better than tap water.

 In these cases, people can and often opt to use water filters, which — you guessed it — filter out bacteria, pesticides, and any other foreign elements that might be found in water.